 In healthy people, this supplement is safe.
 No published study has noted any significant side effects.
 While I have no connection to this supplement, I have taken it for extended periods and suffered no ill effects.

-See the Juice Plus Q and A review fore more insights.
+See the Juice Plus Q and A review for more insights.

 Juice Plus Alternatives

-Because it was likely one of the first whole food supplement, there are now many other competitors out there.
+Because it was likely one of the first whole food supplements, there are now many other competitors out there.